websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/using-direct-synchronous-messaging.md

 Here's the event flow:

-1. When a user executes the `x6n5:sendMessage` Gogo shell command, the `X6N5BakerOSGiCommands` `sendMessage(String)` method to sends the command arguments in a message payload to the `"acme/x6n5_able"` destination.
+1. When a user executes the `x6n5:sendMessage` Gogo shell command, `X6N5BakerOSGiCommands` sends the command arguments in a message payload to the `"acme/x6n5_able"` destination.
 1. The current thread processes message reception for each listener (i.e., `X6N5CharlieMessageListener` and `X6N5DogMessageListener`) in succession.
 The listeners log the message payload and set a response on the message.
 The response from the latest listener processed supercedes previous responses.
-1. Processing returns to the `X6N5BakerOSGiCommands``sendMessage(String)` method, where the message response is logged.
+1. Processing returns to `X6N5BakerOSGiCommands`, where it logs the message response.

 Examine each class, starting with the destination configurator